In just 48 short hours, I will be walking into my 30's like... BAM!

 I was 23 years old when I decided to buy my first home and it definitely wasn’t because I was ready for it.
 I honestly bought the house just because I wanted it… big mistake!
 The reality is that home ownership is a huge responsibility, and unexpected expenses come up all the time.

 That’s why that Emergency Fund I was talking about is so important.

 Like when the water heater breaks out of nowhere… you’re financially responsible!

 Or when the air conditioner stops working in the middle of the sweltering summer and it’s hotter in your house than it is outside… you’re financially responsible!

 Or when a tornado decides to make its way through your neighborhood and knocks down all your fencing… guess what?!
 You’re financially responsible!

 All of these things are one hundred percent real life experiences that I actually went through when I owned my home, so my best advice to you is to make sure you’re really ready to make the commitment before you sign on that dotted line.

 3. Keep your Credit Scores High and Learn the Art of Negotiation.

-Personally, I created a Will & Testament using LegalZoom and after answering a few questions, they provided a full legal draft describing all my wishes.
-The best part about the site is that it’s easy to use, you don’t have to be legally savvy to understand what you’re doing, and it costs way less than hiring and sitting down with a traditional lawyer.
+Personally, I created a Will & Testament using LegalZoom, and after answering a few questions, they provided a full legal draft describing all my wishes.
+The best parts about the site is that it’s easy to use, you don’t have to be legally savvy to understand what you’re doing, and it costs way less than hiring and sitting down with a traditional lawyer.